Jane Got a Gun: Plot

-Later Jane tells Dan her side of the story.
-After Dan left to enlist, she discovered she was pregnant.
-When Dan did not return or write, she assumed he was dead, and life in Jane's war-torn town had become so wretched that she decided to take her daughter Mary and move West on the Bishop wagon train.
-Too late, she and the other women on the wagon train realized that Bishop intended to start a brothel, forcing the helpless women into prostitution.
+Later, Jane tells Dan her side of the story.
+After Dan left to enlist, she discovered that she was pregnant.
+When Dan did not return or write, she assumed that he was dead, and life in Jane's war-torn town had become so wretched that she decided to take her daughter Mary and move West on the Bishop wagon train.
+Too late, she and the other women on the wagon-train realized that Bishop intended to start a brothel, forcing the helpless women into prostitution.

-Ham, having taken a fancy to Jane during the wagon train journey, told Bishop that he wanted to marry her.
+Ham, having taken a fancy to Jane during the wagon-train journey, told Bishop that he wanted to marry her.
 But Bishop told Ham that Jane was his "property".
-Later, Ham found that Jane and her daughter had gone missing; searching for Mary, he saw a child's boot in the river and assumed the child has drowned.
+Later, Ham found that Jane and her daughter had gone missing; searching for Mary, he saw a child's boot in the river and assumed that the child has drowned.
 He went to the brothel where Jane had been forced to work, killed some of Bishop's men, rescued her, and told her that Mary was dead.

 Back in the present, the Bishop gang finally arrive at Jane's house under cover of darkness and riddle the house with bullets.
 Dan and Jane fire into the booby-trapped ditch, igniting the kerosene "bombs".
 Most of the gang are killed, but some – including Bishop himself – escape.
 Jane and Dan manage to move the dying Ham into a shallow storage space beneath the floor, to protect him from the gunfire, but the strain is too much for him and he dies.
 Dan and Jane continue to fight it out with the remaining gang members, although both are wounded.
 Finally, Bishop (the only gang member left alive) manages to corner Dan and is about to kill him, when Jane sneaks up behind Bishop and draws her gun on him.
 Trying to persuade her not to kill him, Bishop tells Jane that Mary is not dead, as she had thought.
-Jane shoots him several times, wounding him badly, until in his agony he reveals that Mary is at the brothel.
+Jane shoots him several times, wounding him badly, until, in his agony, he reveals that Mary is at the brothel.
 Jane then kills Bishop.

 Jane and Dan go to the brothel and find their daughter, Mary, who is working as a servant.
 Jane takes the bodies of Bishop and his gang to the sheriff and collects a huge reward.
 Then she, Dan, Mary and Katie ride off together to start a new life as a family.